mvanthoor/rustic/readme.md

     -p, --perft <perft>        Run perft to the given depth [default: 0] -t, --threads <threads>    Number of CPU-threads to use [default: 1]
 ```
+The thread count determines how many search workers Sharp-Rustic will start.
+Each
+worker runs on a clone of the current board and shares the transposition table.
+For example, running `./rustic -t 4` spawns four worker threads.

 Please note that the -e (--epdtest) and -w (--wizardry) options are only
 available if the "extra" module is compiled into the engine.